-As we speed towards autumn and the Christmas shopping season - sorry, someone had to say it - the smartwatch market is hotting up like never before.
+As we speed toward the Christmas shopping season - sorry, someone had to say it - the smartwatch market is hotting up like never before.

-First, Samsung revealed the new Galaxy Watch in August, then Apple announced its Watch Series 4 alongside new iPhones in September - and, come October, Google is expected to enter the fray with its first own-brand smartwatch, the Pixel Watch.
+First, Samsung revealed the new Galaxy Watch in August, then Apple announced its Watch Series 4 alongside new iPhones in September - and today Google could enter the fray with its first own-brand smartwatch, the Pixel Watch.

 This news comes from reliable technology leaker Evan Blass and a “reliable source” of his.
 Blass tweeted in May 2018: